Special pricing on Purchases image

 About image

-A contemporary abstract artist, I paint from the heart, relying on intuition to create mood, energy and complexity that invite intimate interpretation.
+As a contemporary abstract eco-artist, I paint from the heart, relying on intuition to create mood, energy and complexity that invite intimate interpretation.

 As a young person, I enjoyed painting but didn’t appreciate the full scope of its value to my life.
 Then during college, I decided to take a path different from art and initiated a writing career.
 That decision served me well until notions of painting began stealing back into my quiet, reflective moments.

 In late 2018, as eagerly as a whispered secret, thoughts of art making urged me to enroll in an acrylic painting class.
 That experience reminded me how much I love this form of self-expression.
 Being a writer is a respectable life choice, but I find painting more surprising, liberating and authentic.
-I now have a deeper appreciation for the work, process and results – and most importantly, how being a contemporary abstract artist informs my personal life – how I frame interpersonal relationships and see nature.
+I now have a deeper appreciation for the work, process and results – and most importantly, how they inform my personal life – how I frame interpersonal relationships and see nature.

 The two primary energizers for my creative expression are emotional reactions to life events, and the fascinating, intricate abstract design found in nature.
 Both life events and nature require focus, respect and passionate expression.